pltnk/selective_copy/README.md

 Simple command line application that copies all files with given extension from a directory and its subfolders to an another directory showing progress bar and remaining files counter.\
 Allows to preserve a source folder structure and to create a log if necessary.\
 Opens a filedialog if source and/or destination are not given in the command line.\
-Creates folders in destination path if they don't exist.
+Creates folders in a destination path if they don't exist.

 Usage:
 <pre>